cariad/wev-awscodeartifact/README.md

 ### Does wev-awscodeartifact work with other package managers?

-Yes! `wev-awscodeartifact` will work with _any_ command line tool tnat needs CodeArtifact authorisation tokens in environment variables.
+Yes! `wev-awscodeartifact` will work with _any_ command line tool that needs CodeArtifact authorisation tokens in environment variables.

 ## Thank you! 🎉